pauljickling/notes/terminal/vim.md

 `b` move back a word or special chars starting at first char

+`gE` move back a word or special chars to the last char

 `e` or `w` move forward a word. w for beginning of word, and e for end.

 `f + {char}` moves cursor towards next specified char